cuonggt/hooky/README.md

 <a name="license"></a>
 ## License

-Pint is open-sourced software licensed under the [MIT license](LICENSE.md).
+Hooky is open-sourced software licensed under the [MIT license](LICENSE.md).